citusdata/mongo_fdw/README.md

 If checked out this project before and for some reason your submodule is not up-to-date, run git submodule update --init.

-When you type `make`, the C driver's source code also gets automatically compiled and linked.
+When you type `cmake`, the C driver's source code also gets automatically compiled and linked.

 Note: Make sure you have permission to "/usr/local"